i-MSCP/plugins/incubator/CronJobs/README.md

 #### URL

 The URL cron jobs are always available.
-They allow to schedule commands executed using GNU Wget.
+They allow to schedule commands executed via GNU Wget.
 The commands must be valid HTTP(s) URLs.

 **Note:** When a customer has permission for jailed cron jobs, the URL cron jobs are run inside the jailed environment,